Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

 Fortunately, we find that the problem we face now is similar to the packet scheduling problem in the networking field.
 In network scheduling, the network port can only send one packet at a time (which is non-preemptable), yet it is expected that different packets can fair share the network resource at each instant (to attain flow-level fairness).
 In that case, the packet scheduler shall deliberately select the next packet to transmit, with the objective to minimize the delay any packet may encounter compared to the fair-sharing case.

 The classical solution to the packet scheduling problem is \emph{fair queuing}~\cite{demers1989analysis,parekh1993generalized}.
-In principle, the fair queuing algorithm also use the completion order of different packets under an idealized fair sharing scheme as their scheduling priorities.
+In principle, the fair queuing algorithm also use the completion order of different packets under idealized fair sharing as their scheduling priorities.
 That idealized fair sharing scheme is called \emph{Generalized Processor Sharing} (GPS), where the backend resources are arbitrarily divisible and equally allocated to each active tenant.
-As our problem, it is hard to estimate the completion time in GPS at packet arrival time---without knowing the runtime packet contention status; to get the relative scheduling order in one shot at packet arrival time, the fair queuing algorithm employs a notion called \emph{virtual time}, which seeks to adjust the time elapsing rate instead of each application's expected fair completion time when the application contention state changes.
-We thus borrow such virtual-time based fair queuing method for scheduling LLM applications.
+As our problem, it is hard to estimate the completion time in GPS at packet arrival time---without knowing the runtime packet contention status; to get the relative scheduling order in one shot at packet arrival time, the fair queuing algorithm employs a notion called \emph{virtual time}, which seeks to adjust the time elapsing rate instead of each agent's expected fair completion time when the agent contention state changes.
+We thus borrow such virtual-time based fair queuing method for scheduling LLM agents.